Program Overview

 Arrival and Orientation

 Upon arrival in India, Bridge Year participants travel by train to Udaipur for orientation.
 During this first week in India, the group engages in orientation activities held on a beautiful farm with comfortable facilities surrounded by Aravalli hills - the oldest mountain range in the world.
 During orientation, students discuss their goals for the program, begin introductory Hindi language classes, and participate in a variety of workshops related to Indian culture and society.
-Students spend the remainder of their time getting to know their peers, program staff, and members of community organizations working to address a variety of local concerns.
+Students spend the remainder of their time getting to know their peers and program staff.

 Fall Enrichment Program

-From orientation, Bridge Year participants transition to a four-week rural immersion experience.
+From orientation, Bridge Year participants travel to the lower Indian Himalayas.
 Through homestays, interaction with community partners, and a variety of talks led by local experts, students begin to learn about the realities of life in rural India.
 Students also continue their intensive Hindi language instruction and join Bridge Year staff in discussions on ethical and collaborative community-based global learning.

 Arrival in Udaipur

-Bridge Year participants arrive in Udaipur in early to mid-October and immediately begin a weeklong orientation to the city that will be their home base for the next seven months.
-Students learn about the history of Udaipur, explore the narrow lanes of the old city, and gain a more nuanced understanding of its complex social dynamics.
+Bridge Year participants arrive in Rajasthan in late September and immediately begin a weeklong orientation to the region that will be their home base for the next seven months.
+Students learn about the history of Udaipur and gain a more nuanced understanding of its complex social dynamics.
 During orientation, students receive a thorough introduction to community placement opportunities.
 Participants visit community partner organizations to gain a better understanding of the work, mission, and culture of each organization.
 Students and organizations are then matched based on the needs of the organization and the general interests of the students.

-Throughout the Udaipur orientation, participants develop practical skills that help them navigate the city, integrate into local culture, and collaborate effectively within their community placements.
+Throughout the Udaipur orientation, participants develop practical skills that help them navigate the city by cycle and public transportation, integrate into local culture, and collaborate effectively within their community placements.

 Homestay